rhuffy/conjure-firebase/README.md

 # 🔥 🔥 🔥 Conjure Firebase 🔥 🔥 🔥

+NOTE: This package is currently in active development and not ready for production use.

 Strongly type your Firebase Cloud Function API using [Conjure](https://github.com/palantir/conjure)

 ## Installation